Apply for Hong Kong Visa

 The employer must complete form 990B and the applicant 990A.
 Details of dependants who want to accompany the applicant must be entered in part B of the 990A form.
 Once granted a visa you are permitted to change jobs provided you continue to comply with all the regulations ie, the job must still be professional, properly paid and you must be a suitable person to fill it.

 There are separate regulations based on the guidelines provided above for a number of categories such as those in the list below.
-Persons who are interested in these areas should view the Hong Kong Immigration website information and then discuss their application with a Chinese consulate that issues visas.
+Persons who are interested in these areas should view the Hong Kong Immigration website information and then discuss their application with a Chinese embassy/consulate.

 1. domestic workers